Information for Family Members Assigned to a U.S. Overseas Mission

 - Government Agencies with Offices Overseas

-When preparing for your overseas assignment there are steps you can take to ensure you will maximize your options and be better prepared.
+When preparing for your overseas assignment, there are steps that you can take to ensure you will maximize your options and be better prepared.
 Take the time to learn who is eligible to apply for an advertised position, and under what authority they may be hired.
 It is important to note that employment for family members depends on the post’s need and available budget.
 Given the limited number of positions inside overseas missions, family members should remember that employment is never guaranteed.
-FLO’s Family Member Employment Report provides a breakdown on worldwide and regional employment statistics.
+As of this date, 27% of all family members were employed inside an embassy or consulate.

 Key Contacts at Post

 Family members interested in applying for positions within an embassy or consulate at their post of assignment should contact the Community Liaison Office Coordinator (CLO) or the Human Resources Officer (HRO) at post.
-They can provide information on current job vacancy announcements.
-Additionally, family members can contact the Global Employment Advisor assigned to their post for employment coaching.
+They can provide information on current and upcoming job vacancy announcements.
+Additionally, family members should consider contacting the Global Employment Advisor (GEA) assigned to their post for employment coaching.

 The Foreign Service Family Reserve Corps (FSFRC)

 To more quickly mobilize family members to fill available positions in missions overseas, the U.S. Department of State developed the Foreign Service Family Reserve Corps (FSFRC).
-The FSFRC will also facilitate the retention of security clearances, and public trust determinations for non-sensitive positions, in order to minimize the delays when family members move from post to post.
-Appointment Eligible Family Members (AEFM) should apply at the next open enrollment vacancy announcement as soon as they are eligible to apply.
+The FSFRC facilitates the retention of security clearances, and public trust determinations for non-sensitive positions, in order to minimize the delays when family members move from post to post.
+Appointment Eligible Family Members (AEFM) should apply at the one of the bimonthly open enrollment vacancy announcements as soon as they are eligible to apply.

-Family members should also understand that there is no specific timeframe for obtaining a security clearance.
+Family members should also understand that there is no specific timeframe for obtaining a security clearance which will affect a candidate’s start date for employment.
 Factors such as initial investigations, significant foreign influence or preference, recent naturalization, international travel and/or residency can all lead to longer investigation times.
 (The National Security Adjudicative Guidelines are summarized in 12 FAM 233.2)

-Family members who have been recently naturalized as U.S. citizens should be aware that U.S. citizenship does not guarantee a security clearance and that most naturalized spouses will need to spend some time living and working in the U.S. to further establish ties so that an investigation for a security clearance can be undertaken in the future.
+Family members who have been recently naturalized as U.S. citizens should be aware that U.S. citizenship does not guarantee a security clearance and that most naturalized spouses must be aware that the duration of time living and working in the U.S. may impact the ties they have to the U.S. and therefore influence the result of the investigation.
 Non-sensitive/low-risk public trust positions at post may be filled by non-U.S. citizens.

 The Department of State is the primary employer at overseas missions and recognizes the following hiring preference (see family member definition in 3 FAM 7121):